nod0n/calamares_wiki/Develop-Code.md

 process (e.g. the translation-support scripts).
 These are liberally licensed since they can easily be adopted by other projects.

+The `.reuse/dep5` file has another collection of exceptions.

 ## C++ Style